Federal Acquisition Regulation: Contents

 The Federal Acquisition Regulation is contained within Chapter 1 of Title 48 of the Code of Federal Regulations (CFR).
 Chapter 1 is divided into Subchapters A-H, which encompass Parts 1-53.
 Chapter 1 appears in two volumes, with Subchapters A-G appearing in Volume 1 while Subchapter H occupies all of Volume 2.
 The volumes are not formal subdivisions of Title 48, but refer instead to the fact that the FAR is printed by the Government Printing Office in two volumes for convenience.
+Top-level portions of the document are called "FAR Parts," and their subdivisions are called "FAR Subparts."